eddwebster/football_analytics/README.md

 *    [`statsbomb-parser`](https://github.com/imrankhan17/statsbomb-parser) - Python library to convert StatsBomb's JSON data into easy-to-use CSV format;
 *    [`socceraction`](https://github.com/ML-KULeuven/socceraction) - a Python library for valuing the individual actions performed by soccer players.
 Includes an Expected Threat (xT) implementation by Tom Decroos](https://twitter.com/TomDecroos) et. al.;
 *    [`soccermix`](https://github.com/ML-KULeuven/soccermix) - a soft clustering technique based on mixture models that decomposes event stream data into a number of prototypical actions of a specific type, location, and direction by Tom Deccoos and ML-KULeuven;
+*    [`soccer_xg`](https://github.com/ML-KULeuven/soccer_xg) - a Python package for training and analyzing expected goals (xG) models in football;
-*    [`soccerplot`](https://github.com/Slothfulwave612/soccerplots) -  a Python package that can be used for making visualizations for football analytics by Slothfulwave;
+*    [`soccerplots`](https://github.com/Slothfulwave612/soccerplots) -  a Python package that can be used for making visualizations for football analytics by Slothfulwave;
+*    [`sync.soccer`](https://github.com/huffyhenry/sync.soccer) - a Python package to synchronise football datasets, so that an event in one dataset is matched to the corresponding event or snapshot in the other by Marek Kwiatkowski.
+This repository contains an implementation that aligns Opta's (now STATS Perform's) F24 feeds to ChyronHego's Tracab files.
+More formats may be added in the future.
+See the following blog post for methodology [[link](https://kwiatkowski.io/sync.soccer)];
 *    [`Tyrone Mings`](https://github.com/FCrSTATS/tyrone_mings) - a Python TransferMarkt webscraper by [FCrSTATS](https://twitter.com/FC_rstats); and
 *    [`understatr`](https://github.com/ewenme/understatr) - a R package to scrape data from Understat.